abhixx15/receipt-parser-app/README.md

 - One transaction per receipt
 - Fields appear in standard text form
 - EasyOCR works best on high-resolution text

+### 🔐 Security Notice
+This app does not collect or store personal data online.
+All data stays in your local SQLite database.

+### License
+- This project is created for educational and internship evaluation purposes only.
+- You may reuse the code with attribution for personal or academic use.

 ### Screenshots